azdinebahloul/azdinebahloul/README.md

 # Hi there 👋
 ## About me
-Hello!
-I am Azdine Bahloul, and welcome to my GitHub profile.
+Hello, I am Azdine, a Data Analyst based in Nice, France.
+Welcome to my GitHub profile.
 Allow me to introduce myself briefly.

 I am a highly skilled data analyst with a unique blend of expertise and experience.
 With a background as a former mathematics and economics professor, I bring a pedagogical approach to my data analysis work.
 I have a natural ability to simplify complex concepts and effectively communicate them to my audience. 🎓